UK plans to burn billions in wasted pandemic protective gear

 LONDON (AP) — The British government plans to burn billions of pounds (dollars) in unusable personal protective equipment purchased in haste during the coronavirus pandemic, a public spending watchdog said Friday.

-The idea of burning the facemasks, gowns and other equipment to generate power has not impressed the watchdog committee.
+The idea of burning the face masks, gowns and other equipment to generate power has not impressed the watchdog committee.
 The panel is investigating how the government came to spend 4 billion pounds ($5 billion) on protective gear that has to be dumped because it is defective or does not meet U.K. standards.

 Parliament’s Public Accounts Committee said the government planned to dispose of 15,000 pallets a month of the gear “via a combination of recycling and burning to generate power.”